Smooth, silky, and suspiciously underrated: there’s just something about Irish whiskey that’s impossible to replicate.

 Midleton Barry Crockett Legacy: Best high-end Irish whiskey

 Midleton’s Barry Crockett edition was named after the distillery’s master distiller and comes with all of the lengthy, smooth, refined notes you’d expect from such a bottle.
-A firm favourite that struggles to get anything less than a 9/10 review, this deep, cherry-wood coloured Irish whiskey was designed to be enjoyed with friends or taken out proudly after a sumptuous dinner.
+A firm favorite that struggles to get anything less than a 9/10 review, this deep, cherry-wood-colored Irish whiskey was designed to be enjoyed with friends or taken out proudly after a sumptuous dinner.

 The Irishman Single Malt: Best value Irish whiskey

 This staple bottle is a firm favorite for all kinds of Irish whiskey lovers—easy enough to drink for beginners but complex enough for aficionados to enjoy, too.
 This triple distilled expression is soft and sweet, a comforting bottle that sits firmly in the middle when it comes to all kinds of notes.

 A warm amber bottle, The Irishman Single Malt is heavy on the fruits, with apricots and mangos taking center stage on the palate.
 Its good value ensures you’ll never feel like you’re wasting this bottle, whether you’re sipping on ice or mixing into a round of cocktails with friends.

 Bushmills 21 Year Old: Smoothest Irish whiskey

 Bushmills 21 Year Old is a bottle that’s designed to impress and one that constantly sits at the head of the table when it comes to crowning the best, smoothest whiskey.
 A staple bottle that you’ll quickly find becomes a top choice whenever you’re in the mood for something top shelf, Bushmills is renowned for producing excellent drams, and the 21 Year Old is possibly the best example of just that.